-(c) Unless a contrary intent is manifested by the terms of the account or the deposit agreement or there is eather clear and convincing evidence of a different intent or of an irrevocable trust, a trust account belongs beneficially to the trustee during his or her lifetime, and if two or more parties are named as trustee on the account, during their lifetimes the account belongs beneficially to them in proportion to the net contributions by each to the sums on deposit, unless there is clear and convincing evidence of a different intent.
+(c) Unless a-contrary-intent-io-manifested-by-the-terms-of-the account-or-the-deposit agreement-or there is other clear and convincing evidence of a different intent or of an irrevocable trust, a trust account belongs beneficially to the trustee during his or her lifetime, and if two or more parties are named as trustee on the account, during their lifetimes the account belongs beneficially to them in proportion to the net contributions by each to the sums on deposit, unless there is clear and convincing evidence of a different intent.
 If there is an irrevocable trust, the account belongs beneficially to the beneficiary.